johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 - Main Tools : React(frontend), Django(backend, restframework)
 - CSS : Tailwind Css(for practice), Css Modules
 - Sub Tools : Html, MySql, PhotoShop
+- Idea or Not : Idea 75%, Clone 25% (refer to how other ecommerce sites look like, and what function exist)
 - Bundler : Webpack
 - Explantion : This is Ecommerce site that I create for practice, It's not technically clone, but I refer to some ecommerce sites